 Croissant Moon Bakery

 If you don’t end up eating breakfast at the hotel, you can find reasonably priced items here, including cereal, fruit cups, danishes, muffins and — you guessed it — croissants.
 For dessert or a snack, there are jumbo cookies and cheesecake, cake or pie slices to choose from.
-Many of these menu items stick to $5 or less, except for the cheesecake, cake or pie slices.
-In case you’re in need of a caffeine fix, you can grab coffee for less than $4.49.
+All of the Passport Pastries & Baked Goods stick to $5.50 or less.
+In case you’re in need of a caffeine fix, you can grab coffee for less than $4.69.

 Fire Eater’s Grill

 The gyro helps Fire Eater’s Grill land a spot among the best places to get cheap food at Universal Orlando.
 The gyro entree costs $9.99, and there is a vegetarian alternative available with falafel.
-Other food options include chicken fingers, chicken stingers (hot wings) or chili and cheese dog.
-These entrees — which come with fries or hummus — range from $10.99-$11.99, hopping slightly over our maximum.
+Other food options include chicken fingers, chicken stingers (hot wings) or a chili cheese dog.
+These platters — which come with fries or hummus — range from $9.99 to $12.49, hopping slightly over our maximum.

 Bread Box Handcrafted Sandwiches

 Just looking for a simple, quality sandwich?
-Bread Box Handcrafted Sandwiches has a few offerings $10 or less, including a tomato & mozzarella melt, a four-cheese melt, a BLTA sandwich (the ‘A’ stands for avocado) and an egg salad sandwich.
+Bread Box Handcrafted Sandwiches has a few offerings $10 or less, including a tomato & mozzarella melt, a tuna salad sandwich, a BLTA sandwich (the ‘A’ stands for avocado) and a Caesar salad.
 Meanwhile, the rest of the menu stays under $12.99, so you’re not even spending THAT much more if you opt for something outside of this list.
 You can add a side of fries, tater tots or coleslaw to any sandwich for an extra $2.50.

 Hot Dog Hall of Fame

 If you’re a fan of hot dogs, this Universal CityWalk spot will be a home run for you (and your wallet).
 The Hot Dog Hall of Fame’s starting line-up consists of 10 different hot dogs.
-If you only want the hot dog, it’ll only cost you $8.99.
-But you can add fries for a dollar more.
-Vegetarians and frogs allergic to gluten can even find something here, as there are veggie dog and gluten-free dog options.
+If you only want the hot dog, it’ll only cost you $8.49.
+But you can add fries or chips for a dollar more.
+Vegetarians can even find something here, as there is a veggie dog option available.
 Want to go big or go home?
-Try either a foot-long or two-foot-long hot dog for a bit extra ($11.99 and $16.99 — hot dogs only).
+Try either a foot-long or two-foot-long hot dog for a bit extra ($12.49 and $16.99 — hot dogs only).
 You can always split it!